fbpx

 Work Involved

-• To pursue all other reasonable and appropriate appeal remedies and all work incidental thereto including the filing a notice of application, supporting affidavits, to cross-examine the visa officer overseas by telephone, collection of case law and evidence to support the case; to compose legal and factual argument; to prepare books of argument, evidence and case law.
+- To pursue all other reasonable and appropriate appeal remedies and all work incidental thereto including the filing a Notice of Application, supporting affidavits, to cross-examine the visa officer overseas by telephone, presenting the relevant case law and evidence to support the case;

-• Other unexpected circumstances are motions.
+- Other unexpected circumstances. such as motions, which can be brought by either party.
 For example, if the visa officer on cross examination promises a copy of a document but then does not produce a copy or is taking too long the Applicant would bring a motion at the Federal Court to seek an order to have the officer produce the document.

 Open